Okysu/SeaSideJS/README.md

 To use SeaSide JS, you need to:

 - Download the SeaSide JS zip package.
+- Choose the version of SeaSide JS according to your project needs.
 - Import SeaSide JS and its dependencies into your project.

 ```html